Purpose

 2. 2Integrated Reports and similar information

-The Company shall disclose additional information beyond what is required by statutory or timely disclosure requirements or mandates (hereinafter referred to as “voluntarily disclosed information”) when the Company determines such information to be useful for promoting investment activities by market participants and their understanding of the Company.
+The Company shall disclose information beyond that required by law or timely disclosure regulations (hereinafter “voluntary disclosures”) when it deems such information useful for market participants' investment decisions and their understanding of the Company.

 Information Disclosure System

-The president of the Corporate Planning Unit has the authority to make decisions regarding timely disclosures in accordance with the rules and regulations of the stock exchange.
+The Chief Financial Officer (CFO) holds the authority to make decisions regarding timely disclosures in accordance with the rules and regulations of the stock exchange.

 Basic Principles for Information Disclosure and Dialogue with Shareholders, Investors, and Other Stakeholders